NachoToast/NachoBot/src/commands/minecraft/whitelist/whitelist.md

 -   -   ✅ on behalf of
         -   ✅ with comment
 -   ✅ status
-    -   ❌ of others too
+    -   ✅ of others too
 -   ✅ remove
+-   ✅ stats
+-   ✅ list commands